-Short-term Absence
+Short-term absence

-An employee who the Company considers to have an excessive sickness absence record will be spoken to informally and usually have specific attendance targets set and be advised if these are breached, they will be invited to a meeting to discuss their attendance.
-The meeting will usually be conducted by the employee's line manager and the employee will have a right to be accompanied by a fellow employee or a trade union official on the same basis as set out in the performance management procedure.
+An employee who (in the reasonable opinion of the Company) has an excessive / suspicious pattern of sickness absence will be invited to a meeting to discuss their attendance.
+The meeting will usually be conducted by the employee's line manager and the employee will have a right to be accompanied by a fellow employee or a trade union official.

 At the meeting the employee will be asked to explain the level of their absence.
 Where there is any indication that the absences are caused by an underlying medical condition then the matter may be dealt with under the procedure for long-term absence set out below.
-The Company may also seek medical evidence from either the employee's doctor or an occupational health specialist in which case the meeting will be adjourned for a report to be obtained expectations regarding attendance and indicating the level of improvement needed.
+The Company may also seek medical evidence from either the employee's doctor or an occupational health specialist in which case the meeting will be adjourned for a report to be obtained

+Subject to any medical evidence, the manager conducting this first-stage meeting may decide to issue a warning to the employee setting out the Company's expectations regarding attendance and indicating the level of improvement needed.
 A review period will normally be set which may range from one month to 12 months depending on the circumstances.

-Subject to any medical evidence, the manager conducting this first-stage meeting may decide to issue a warning to the employee setting out the Company's